digital-world/sakuyamon/README.md

 large-scale extension.

-It is intentionally designed not to work with `raco setup`, nor any other installations.
-Another good news is that, you are safe to run it as **root**, after making as usual it will work properly.
+It is intentionally designed not to work with `raco setup`, nor any other installing processes.
+Another good news is that, you are safe to run it as **root**, after making as usual it will work properly. _**Only tested with Ubuntu and MacOSX.**_

 ---